Elizabeth Catlett: Education

 Catlett completed her undergraduate studies at Howard University, graduating cum laude, although it was not her first choice.
 She was also admitted into the Carnegie Institute of Technology but was refused admission when the school discovered she was black.
 However, in 2007 Tyra Butler, board member of the August Wilson Center for African American Culture in Pittsburgh, Pennsylvania, invited E&S Gallery to do an exhibition featuring the art of prominent African-American artists in partnership with the August Wilson Center.
 Cathy Shannon, Chief Curator with E&S Gallery was giving a talk to a youth group in conjunction with the exhibition and recounted Catlett's tie to Pittsburgh because of this injustice.
 A Carnegie Mellon University administrator, Robbie Baker Kosak, attended as a guest of Tyra Butler and heard the story for the first time.
 The Dean of the College of Fine Arts, Hilary Robinson, also saw an account of the refusal in an exhibition of Black artists in downtown Pittsburgh.
 They both told the story to the school's president, Jared Leigh Cohon, who was also unaware and deeply appalled that such a thing had happened.
 In 2008, Ms. Butler asked E&S to inform Mrs. Catlett that President Cohon wanted to present Catlett with an honorary doctorate and a solo exhibition.
-E&S Gallery presented a one-woman show of her art at Miller Gallery at Carnegie Mellon University in The Regina Gouger Miller Gallery on the campus of Carnegie Mellon University.
+E&S Gallery presented a one-woman show of her art at the Miller Gallery at Carnegie Mellon University.
 Tyra Butler, Stephanie and Michael Jasper, Claudette Lewis, and Yvonne Cook published and produced a catalog of Catlett's work, introduced by Dean Robinson, in conjunction with the exhibition.

 At Howard University, Catlett's professors included artist Lois Mailou Jones and philosopher Alain Locke.
 She also came to know artist James Herring and future art historian James A. Porter.
 Her tuition was paid for by her mother's savings and scholarships that the artist earned, and she graduated with honors in 1937.
 At the time, the idea of a career as an artist was far-fetched for a black woman, so she completed her undergraduate studies intending to be a teacher.
 After graduation, she moved to her mother's hometown of Durham, North Carolina, to teach art at Hillside High School.